-Windows will search the drive for a few minutes, then show a list of files you can choose to delete, along with a description of what they are and whether you need to keep them.
+- Windows will search the drive for a few minutes, then show a list of files you can choose to delete, along with a description of what they are and whether you need to keep them.

-Pick and choose which ones you no longer need and click OK when you're done.
+- Pick and choose which ones you no longer need and click OK when you're done.

-9. Create a fixed-size pagefile
+9. Create a Fixed-Size Pagefile

 The pagefile should be approximately 1.5 times the size of your physical RAM, and you can make sure that Windows creates the pagefile as a fixed size instead of constantly resizing it.

-To find out how much RAM your computer has, just right-click on "My Computer" and select "Properties".
-Under the heading "System" you'll see an entry for "Memory (RAM)".
+- To find out how much RAM your computer has, just right-click on "My Computer" and select "Properties."
+Under the heading "System" you'll see an entry for "Memory (RAM)."

-On the next screen, un-check "Automatically manage paging file size for all drives".
+- On the next screen, uncheck "Automatically manage paging file size for all drives."
 Select the drive where the paging file is, and click the "Custom size" option below.
-Under "Initial size" and "Maximum Size", enter a value that is 1.5 times your PC's total amount of RAM, in megabytes.
+Under "Initial size" and "Maximum Size," enter a value that is 1.5 times your PC's total amount of RAM, in megabytes.
 So if you have 2 GB of RAM, that's 2000 megabytes, and 1.5 times that would be 3000.

-By entering the same value in both boxes Windows will create a file that is a fixed size and will no longer waste resources by constantly resizing it.
+- By entering the same value in both boxes, Windows will create a file that is a fixed size and will no longer waste resources by constantly resizing it.

-10. Disable some of Vista's visual effects
+10. Disable Some of Vista's Visual Effects

 Many of the visual effects in Windows Vista can be individually disabled, so if you don't want to turn Aero Effects off completely, you can control which effects are used and which are not.

-Right-click on "My Computer" to bring up the System screen.
-On the left-hand side, click "Advanced system settings".
-At the top of the page, select :Settings..." from the "Performance" section to bring up the Visual Effects tab.
+- Right-click on "My Computer" to bring up the System screen.
+On the left-hand side, click "Advanced system settings."
+At the top of the page, select Settings..." from the "Performance" section to bring up the Visual Effects tab.

-You can't hurt anything from here, so just try the different options and click "Apply" to see what the impact is.
-Once you're satisfied with the changes, click OK.
+- You can't hurt anything from here, so just try the different options and click "Apply" to see what the impact is.
+Once you're satisfied with the changes, click "OK."
 You can always come back later and re-enable anything that you turned off!

 I Made My PC Faster!

-By implementing all of these steps, I was able to speed up my PC, and my Windows Vista PC is now running
+By implementing all of these steps, I was able to speed up my PC, and my Windows Vista PC is now running like a dream!

 Good luck, happy computing!